tristanh00/blog/clbhes357000608lb6mc3dvv1.md

-# PHP Conditionals: if/else/elseif statements
+# PHP Basics: Conditionals - if/else/elseif statements

 A conditional statement in PHP is a control flow statement that allows you to execute a block of code based on the result of a logical expression.
 In other words, a conditional statement allows you to make decisions in your code by checking if a certain condition is true or false.